A Singapore Itinerary That You’ll Never Forget (2023)

 How many days should I spend in Singapore?
-That was the biggest question I had when planning my first trip to Singapore.
-Most blogs suggest a Singapore itinerary of two or three days.
+That was the biggest question I had when planning my first trip to this beautiful city-state.
+Most blogs suggest an itinerary of 2 or 3 days.

-However, after a day in Singapore, I realized three would not be enough.
+However, after a day in Singapore, I realized 3 was not going to be enough.
 There were too many things to do, food to eat, museums to visit, neighborhoods to wander through, and architectural gems to uncover.
-In the end, I needed to extend my Singapore itinerary to five days.
+In the end, I needed to extend my stay to 5 days.

 In this 5-day Singapore itinerary post, I’m going to show you EXACTLY how to experience the best of the little red dot’s heritage, history, and culture.
-You’ll learn how to explore its colorful and vibrant neighborhoods, dig into its fascinating immigrant history, and try its melting-pot of cuisines.
+You’ll learn how to explore its colorful and vibrant neighborhoods, check out its beautiful historical architecture, dig into its fascinating immigrant history, and try its melting-pot of cuisines.

 Unfortunately, two of the best museums are closed for renovation: